bvavra/MIDI_Accordion/sending-midi.md

 ![midi_output_115200](https://raw.githubusercontent.com/bvavra/MIDI_Accordion/gh-pages/img/midi/midi_output_115200.JPG)

 Still not great, but you can kind of see things like numbers going up and such, so it sort of looks like it's doing what we expect (if you see something remotely like this, you're good).
 To make sure, though, we really need to hear what the output sounds like, and [that's what the next tutorial is for](../midi-playback)!
-Before moving on, though, feel free to modify the code to try playing different notes for different durations to get a better feel for how MIDI note data translates to music.

 ### Troubleshooting